Upper School Humanities Teacher (English)

 Responsibilities

-• Teach assigned sections of Humanities, including English and/or Social Studies.
+• Teach assigned sections of English.

 • Design and implement rigorous, vertically differentiated lessons that challenge gifted learners and foster self-directed learning.